FastFLUX: Pruning FLUX with Block-wise Replacement and Sandwich Training: Introduction

 \section{Introduction}

-Recent advances in diffusion-based generative models\cite{jiang2025t2ir1reinforcingimagegeneration,esser2024scaling,podell2024sdxl,sauer2023adversarialdiffusiondistillation,chen2023pixartalphafasttrainingdiffusion,zhang2023addingconditionalcontroltexttoimage,zhang2024attentioncalibrationdisentangledtexttoimage,chatterjee2024gettingrightimprovingspatial} have led to unprecedented progress in high-fidelity image synthesis.
-Among these, transformer-based architectures such as DiT~\cite{peebles2022dit} and FLUX~\cite{flux2024} have demonstrated strong generative capabilities by stacking deep and complex hierarchical blocks.
-These models often rely on extensive depth and repeated structural modules to enhance expressiveness and scalability.
-However, such architectural designs come at a cost: high computational complexity, large memory footprints, and latency issues that hinder real-time applications and deployment on resource-constrained platforms.
+Recent advances in diffusion-based generative models~\cite{zhang2024attentioncalibrationdisentangledtexttoimage,esser2024scaling,podell2024sdxl,sauer2023adversarialdiffusiondistillation,chen2023pixartalphafasttrainingdiffusion,zhang2023addingconditionalcontroltexttoimage} have substantially improved the fidelity and controllability of text-to-image synthesis.
+Transformer-based architectures such as DiT~\cite{peebles2022dit} and FLUX~\cite{flux2024} further enhance generation quality by stacking deep hierarchical blocks that increase model expressiveness and scalability.
+However, these designs also introduce significant computational overhead, including large memory consumption and high inference latency, which limits their suitability for real-time generation and deployment on resource-constrained hardware.